schuyler/sim2075/methodology/reference/factor-loadings.md

 **v1.0**: Ask "how much more likely is this event when this factor is elevated?"

-**v2.0**: Ask "which pressure variables does this factor shock, and how much does that matter for this event's threshold?"
+**v2.0**: Ask "which pressure variables does this factor correlate with, and how much does that matter for this event's threshold?"

 For now (v1.0), specify loadings using the direct probability interpretation.
 Document the pressure pathway in notes for v2.0 migration: